The aim of screening programmes is to find disease at an early and treatable stage but there are limitations to screening.

 If you wish to go directly to that section, click on the title in blue.

 The aim of screening programmes is to find disease at an early and treatable stage, to improve the prognosis, if not to cure it.
-However, it is not usually a “gold standard” diagnostic procedure that is used to screen, and so there will be false positives where concern is raised but there is no disease, and false negatives where people with the disease will be wrongly given the all-clear.
+However, it is not usually a “gold standard” diagnostic procedure that is used to screen, and so there will be false positives where concern is raised but there is no disease, and false negatives where people with the disease will be wrongly reassured.
 We discuss the benefits and limitations of screening as well as possible harmful effects.
 We look at the Wilson criteria for screening programmes and we examine many of the screening programmes that the NHS runs as well as mentioning private screening companies.

 Politicians often see screening programmes as a panacea that will prevent disease, save lives and save the NHS vast sums.
 We look at how this compares with reality.